Physikalisches Institut of University of Bonn

 The Department of Physics and Astronomy

-The Department of Physics and Astronomy consists of the Physikalisches Institut, the Helmholtz Institute for Radiation and Nuclear Physics, the Institute for Applied Physics and the Argelander Institute for Astronomy.
+The Department of Physics and Astronomy consists of the Physikalisches Institut, the Helmholtz Institute for Radiation and Nuclear Physics19, the Institute for Applied Physics20 and the Argelander Institute for Astronomy21.
 The physicists of these four institutions jointly design and conduct a broad program of offerings for students, researchers, as well as for young people and the general public.

 About studying physics